Signed in as:

 Determining what you hope to gain from therapy and a discussion of the techniques to achieve your goals is an important part of therapy.
 These however need to align with who you are as an individual.

 More important, though is the connection, aka fit with your therapist.
 Experiencing a sense of feeling heard, seen and safety is integral to the therapeutic experience.
-Gabor Mate eloquently describes this felt a sense of safety as the presence of connection.

 Practice is key.
 I often say the real change occurs between sessions as you are living your life.
-Applying the skills and practices discussed in sessions are key to affecting
+Applying the skills and practices discussed in sessions are key to affecting the changes you desire.

 Each session will provide us with the opportunity to review the practice, the successes or shifts or new insights that may emerge and the challenges.
 Therapy is a dynamic process of ups and downs, ebbs and flows.